 Alumni, parents, staff, and students join in a meal-packaging event for Rise Against Hunger (formerly Stop Hunger Now) each year, raising money in advance and packing more than 10,000 meals in just under two hours.

-This annual community-building event is a Raleigh School tradition and takes place each spring.
+This annual community-building event is a Raleigh School tradition and takes place each year either in the spring or the fall.
 The fun-filled day features arcade-type games, inflatable rides, a preschool games section, arts & crafts, a talent show, photo booth and more.
 The alumni committee also hosts a special homecoming celebration for graduates of The Raleigh School who are seniors in high school at the time of carnival.
+Click HERE for more information.

 The Raleigh Cool